robert-richardson/EKF-Impedance-2D-Temperature/readme.md

 has been submitted for publication in the Journal of Power Sources.
 A preprint for this paper will be made available on [arxiv.org][1] shortly.

+This code accompanies the following paper:
+Robert R. Richardson, Shi Zhao, David A. Howey, [On-board monitoring of 2-D spatially-resolved temperatures in cylindrical lithium-ion batteries: Part II.
+State estimation via impedance-based temperature sensing][5], Journal of Power Sources, 2016.

 I would ask that you cite this paper if you want to use this code for your own research.
+Note that Part I of this paper derives the thermal model used here.
+That paper is available [here][6] and its accompanying code available [here][7].

 This code has been developed at the Department of Engineering Science of the University of Oxford.
 For information about our lithium-ion battery research, visit the [Howey Research Group][2] website.
 If you are interested in our energy research, check out our research group website [Energy and Power Group][3].